Thalassery Chicken Biryani ( with Marinated Chicken )

 • Sliced shallots can also be fried for the garnish.

-• If we were to double or triple this recipe, the layering of the dum should be in several layers. ie. a layer of masala, followed by a layer of rice and repeat 2 or 3 times.
+• If we were to double or triple this recipe, the layering of the dum should be in several layers. ie. a layer of masala, followed by a layer of rice, and repeat 2 or 3 times.
 For the quantity in this recipe, multiple layers are not required.
-However, it is good to layer some fried garnish, fresh coriander, ghee and rosewater solution in between first and second layers of the rice.
+However, it is good to layer some fried garnish, fresh coriander, ghee, and rosewater solution in between the first and second layers of the rice.